Vikash-1808/Paytm-style-App/README.md

 Sign In QR code popup on click.

-React components for modular and reusable UI elements.
+Modular and reusable React components for clean structure and scalability.

+React Icons integrated for improved UI aesthetics.

 Technologies Used